OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

 * module-2-template
 * module-3-template*
 * CHAIN END

-.. todo: #Vasyl: why not 1-3-2-4 ?
-Seems to be counterintuitive

 Templates for modules whose IDs are not specified in the `templateExtensions` (:technicalname:`module-1-template`, in our example) will be put to the chain start.
 |br|